lelinhchip/NT208-Reddit-like-Comment-System/README.md

 ## Project Overview

 This project is a Reddit-like comment and discussion system developed to handle hierarchical data structures, user authentication, and interactive UI components.
-Built with a robust React frontend and a Node.js/MySQL backend, the application is designed for easy local deployment using XAMPP.
+Built with a robust React frontend and a Node.js/MySQL backend, the application is fully containerized using Docker for seamless deployment and scalability.
 Developed by students at the University of Information Technology (UIT).

 ## Academic Context

 - **Course:** NT208
-- **Objective:** Apply practical full-stack development, database management (relational mapping for nested items), and deployment practices.
+**Objective:** Apply practical full-stack development, database management (relational mapping for nested items), and DevOps practices (Docker).
 - **Scope:** Educational project demonstrating modern web architecture.

 ## Key Features